weaviate/weaviate-io/README.md

 - [verify-links.sh](https://github.com/weaviate/weaviate-io/blob/main/_build_scripts/verify-links.sh)
 - [verify-links-build-dev.sh](https://github.com/weaviate/weaviate-io/blob/main/_build_scripts/verify-links-build-dev.sh)

-Be sure to restore normal link checking before creating a pull request.
+Check the link again before you submit a merge request.
+If the link works, remove it from the `URL_IGNORES` list.
+If the link doesn't work, tell us about it in the pull request.

 ### Deployment